jun3d4y/backup_to_ftp/README.md

 password = your ftp password

 [SCRIPT]
-backuptokeep = the number of backup that will be kept simultanously
+backuptokeep = the number of backup that will be kept simultaneously
 backupfolder = the folder on the server where the archives will be stored (if it doesn't exist it will create one)
 wwwpath = the folder path you want to backup